Meet1903/Finetuning-BLIP-for-Art-Dataset/README.md

     ```
 - Open http://127.0.0.1:5002 on your machine.
 - Choose an image and generate a caption.
 - Note: Alternatively for testing Finetuned model on split dataset, dowload model file from this [link](https://drive.google.com/file/d/1C30JITmSgWemctZLwOXWxWsJ45nPu4Xy/view?usp=sharing).
 And paste the file under static folder.
-And update the model_url_art.
+And update the model_url_art variable in app.py.
     ```
     model_url_art = 'static/checkpoint_best_art_split.pth'
     ```